mcgibbon/sympl/docs/computation.rst

 some supersaturated water remaining, or too much water being condensed.

-For this reason, the :py:class:`~sympl.PrognosticStepper` objects included in Sympl do not wrap :py:class:`~sympl.ImplicitPrognosticComponent` components.
+For this reason, the :py:class:`~sympl.PrognosticStepper` objects included in Sympl do not wrap :py:class:`~sympl.ImplicitTendencyComponent` components.
 If you would like to use this type of component, and know what you are doing, it is pretty easy to write your own :py:class:`~sympl.PrognosticStepper` to do so (you can base the code off of the code in Sympl), or the model you are using might already have